-- Knowledge Bank: assistance and coaching of investigators to further develop novel trial concepts through to the development of clinical trial protocols.
+- Knowledge Bank: advice and coaching for investigators to develop novel trials concepts through to the development of clinical trial protocols.

-- Trial Assistance Scheme: trial management, site management and biostatistical support provided to selected projects, that are judged by an independent review panel to have the greatest potential to impact clinical care.
+- Trial Assistance Scheme: trial management, site management and biostatistical support for selected projects that are judged by an independent review panel to have the greatest potential to impact clinical care.

 Stage 1: Enhancing a fully-funded concept (closed)

 Stage 2a: Idea generation to protocol development (closed)

 Stage 2b: VCCC Knowledge Bank and Trials Assistance Scheme (closed)

 Stage 2c: Expert support and capability build, apply by Tuesday 23 July

 Clinical trials are commonly led by pharmaceutical and biotechnical organisations, overseen by a panel of experts and implemented through clinical trial units.
 Investigator-initiated trials are established and managed by non-pharmaceutical researchers, such as clinicians and researchers working in a health institution.